 Help for partners who need support

-With our experience and outreach, we can advise you about partnership support programs and refer you to reliable service providers.
+With our experience and outreach, we can advise you about partnership support programs and refer you to reliable service providers in your area.

 What a relationship partner is

 In the context of relationship therapy, a partner typically refers to a spouse, husband, wife, life-partner, life-companion, fiancé, cohabiting or romantic partner who is emotionally involved with a patient.
 Business partners with purely financial or commercial interests are usually excluded, although, in appropriate circumstances, they may participate in certain aspects of counselling.

 Partnerships can be healed

 Many people enter into emotional partnerships, only to experience unacceptable behaviours by their partners after they had formed a loving, caring or committed bond with them.
 The negative behaviour or substance use disorders of their partners can acutely compromise them, emotionally and physically.
 Some people hastily advise separation or divorce, but relationship harmony can often be restored.

 Relationship discord usually affects more than two people.
 When the main figures cannot reconcile, the ripple effect of continued distress affects other people too.
 When partners start confiding in random friends and relatives, it alienates them even more.
 Sometimes it evolves into critical situations that seem unsolvable.
 Partner support interventions and programs can often salvage relationships.

 Realistic partner support programs

 You can not completely convert someone’s personality, and neither should you allow such attempts on your personality, but struggling relationships can be amicably salvaged from the effects of disruptive habits, as well as behaviour and substance use disorders, and can help to prevent relapses.